derpaschi/Mitey/README.md

 Quick start
 -----------
 Clone this repo into any webserver and call `examples/index.php`, there you can put in your mite API credentials and test some methods and check the response values this script provides.
+If you are, for whatever reason, not able to clone this, you can go to [http://dev.codeschmiede.de/Mitey/examples/](http://dev.codeschmiede.de/Mitey/examples/) for the example page.

 Usage
 -----